|

 (or a series of incidents) causing strain with the internal/external

-relationships at the organization, perhaps resulting in the lowering
+relationships around the organization, perhaps resulting in the lowering

 of morale and productivity.

-there is the reality of a lawsuit (or threat of such) because of
+some cases there is the reality of a lawsuit (or threat of such)

-a recent critical incident or two.
-In other
+because of a recent critical incident or two.
+In other cases this

-cases this program is viewed as more of a "preventative maintenance"
+program is viewed as more of a "preventative maintenance" measure.

-measure.
-Dr. Freeman is skilled at customizing the THTM process so that
+Dr. Freeman is skilled at customizing the T.H.T.M.
+Process so

-for each situation, whether a person comes voluntarily or
+that it fits for each situation, whether a person comes voluntarily

 Freeman specializes in working with